victortoday/peer_production_course/assignment_submission/community_identification/SifanGuo_CommunityIdentification.md

 In addition, every community exists for a reason, more often than not, the reason is to produce something such as designing a software, writing a paper or simply generating some information.
 In other words, if the members of a certain community are only chatting random things, this community is absolutely not a peer production community.

 Last but not least, more than one person should have contributions.
 If a community consists of a single person throughout its whole lifecycle, then it’s not a peer production community.
 However, a peer production community could consist of only one person in a certain period.
-Case in point, if the community is founded by a single person and as time goes by, some others come, contribute something and leave, few months later, there is only one person in this community for now, it’s still a peer production community because many people had contributions.
+Case in point, if the community is founded by a single person and as time goes by, some others come, contribute something and leave, few months later, there is only one person in this community, it’s still a peer production community because many people had contributions.

 ####Applying the Standards
 First of all, this translation project is under Creative Commons Attribution-ShareAlike 4.0 International License which is an open copyright license.
-Second, people in this community are either trying to translating the book _Producing Open Source Software_ into various languages or modifying the English version.
-Moreover, lots of people have been contributing to this project.
-This community meets all the standards, hence, I think this community belongs to peer production.
+Second, people in this community are either trying to translating the book _Producing Open Source Software_ into various languages or modifying the English version, in other words, we're producing.
+Moreover, we're not alone--lots of people have been contributing to this project.
+Hence, this community meets all the standards, and I think this community belongs to peer production.

 #####Notes
 The Github's preview doesn't function well in my PC, and I think this md file looks nicer in an MD reader.